Master of Marketing

 - How to apply

-The Master of Marketing is designed for graduates looking for a specialist, professional course that builds on their current experience.
+The Master of Marketing is designed for graduates looking to invest in a specialist, professional course that builds on their current experience and skill sets.

-You’ll develop the research, strategy and communication skills crucial in key areas of marketing.
+You will develop the research, strategy and communication skills crucial to be a marketer.
 These skills are complemented by business studies in areas such as leadership, process management and financial interpretation.

-You’ll also get a deeper understanding of marketing research and integrated marketing communication.
-This enables you to analyse, plan, implement and control marketing activities in a variety of organisations.
+You will also get a deeper understanding of marketing research and integrated marketing communication.
+This enables you to analyse, plan, implement and control marketing activities in organisations.

 Distinctive electives are available in sports marketing, arts marketing and retailing.
-Plus, you’ll have the exciting opportunity to undertake an internship.
+Plus, you will have the exciting opportunity to undertake an internship.

 Fees and charges